polymode/polymode/modes/readme.md

    2. Emacs mode function (`org-mode`), or a collection of such functions (`fundamental-mode` for header/tail and `emacs-lisp-mode` for the chunk body) that instantiate the functionality into the corresponding modes.
-   3. Object of `pm-chunkmode` class.
+   3. Object of `pm-hbtchunkmode` class.
 This object represents the behavior of the chunkmode and is stored in a buffer-local variable `pm/chunkmode`.
  - _*plainchunkmode*_
  - _*compchunkmode*_